ryanatkn/react-typescript-closing-the-loop/README.md

 Elm, PureScript, and some other languages with advanced type systems are able to get closer to a 100% fully typechecked closed loop than TypeScript can today, but they come with significant added friction to interoperating with the JavaScript ecosystem.
-This is not a tradeoff I'm willing to to make for most large applications.
+This is not a tradeoff I'm willing to to make for most large applications, but YMMV.

 Enough telling - seeing is believing!

 ## Developing with a closed loop
-The following images demonstrate things that are only possible with a good type system and/or a partially/fully closed loop, and good editor integration.
+The following images demonstrate things that are only possible with a partially or fully closed loop and good editor integration.
 To try these things yourself, clone this repo, fire up your favorite editor with TypeScript integration